Should I sell my investments and move the money into cash?

 To find out more about investing and how best to use your funds to reach your goals, why not get in touch for a free consultation with one of our financial experts today.

-Please note: Past performance is not a guide to future returns, investment returns are not guaranteed, and you may get back less than you originally invested.
+Please note: Past performance is not a guide to future returns.
+The value of an investment and the income from it could go down as well as up.
+The return at the end of the investment period is not guaranteed and you may get back less than you originally invested.

 The information contained within this article is for guidance only and does not constitute advice which should be sought before taking any action or inaction.